How To Add Currency Conversion In WordPress

 WP Plugin - Currency Converter

-As mentioned earlier, the plugin can be integrated with various WP-compatible e-commerce plugins like WooCommerce, WP-eCommerce, Shopp, and Easy Digital Downloads …
+As described earlier, the plugin can be integrated with various WP-compatible e-commerce plugins such as WooCommerce, WP-eCommerce and Shopp …

 And there you have it!
-Now you can go and easily add a currency converter to your e-commerce web site.
+Now you can go and easily add currency conversion to your e-commerce site.

 To learn more about WordPress e-commerce plugins, see the tutorial below: